VA Palo Alto Health Care System

 COVID-19 Vaccines for VAPAHCS Veterans

-Veterans enrolled in VA care are eligible to receive the COVID-19 vaccine, regardless of their age or health condition.
+VA Palo Alto Health Care System is offering the COVID-19 vaccine to Veterans enrolled in VA care, regardless of their age or health condition.

 Under the new SAVE LIVES Act, we are also offering the COVID-19 vaccine to fall within the following categories: